 - The skills needed to be both active and economically self- sufficient

 - Develop an ambitious outlook for their future lives

 We believe the curriculum in our Academy should be:

 - Broad and balanced – our students should be able to develop intellectually, creatively, socially and physically, to build cultural capital and understanding

 - Inclusive, boost self-esteem and raise aspiration – it should motivate and develop students as rounded citizens

 - Relevant and prepare students for the future – all students should develop good literacy, numeracy and problem solving skills and be equipped with the knowledge, skills and understanding to achieve as highly as possible

-Spires Academy students should leave us well prepared for further study or employment in the global marketplace.
+Spires Academy students will be well prepared for further study or employment in the Global marketplace.

 As an Academy we do not have to follow the National Curriculum but have chosen to base our curriculum largely on it.